Tanu-N-Prabhu/Simple-Website-Template/README.md

 ## Objective

 <p align = "justify">In this repository, you learn to develop a static website from scratch.
-There is a bonus at the end of this tutorial, which is you will understand the essence of <b>GitHub Pages</b> and its free hosting capability.
-By completing this tutorial you will be having a fully functional website template deployed on the internet.
-You can further extend this template to build a portfolio for your self, friends/family or anybody who is in need of a portfolio.</p>
+There is a bonus at the end of this tutorial, which is you will understand the essence of GitHub Pages and its free hosting capability.
+By completing this tutorial, you will have a fully functional website template deployed on the internet.
+You can further extend this template to build a portfolio for yourself, friends/family, or anybody needs a portfolio.</p>

 > Prior to this tutorial, one must have <b>minimal understanding</b> on HTML, CSS, Bootstrap and JavaScript.